tjmahr/rprime/cran-comments.md

 ## Test environments
 * local Windows 7 install, R 3.2.0
+* Windows R devel (via win-builder)
-* ubuntu 12.04 (on travis-ci), R 3.2.0
+* ubuntu 12.04 (via travis-ci), R 3.2.0

+## R CMD check results
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

 * checking CRAN incoming feasibility ...
 NOTE
-  Maintainer: ‘Tristan Mahr <tristan.mahr@wisc.edu>’ New submission
+Maintainer: ‘Tristan Mahr <tristan.mahr@wisc.edu>’

-* checking package dependencies ...
-NOTE
-  No repository set, so cyclic dependency check skipped
+New submission

+## Downstream dependencies
+“There are currently no downstream dependencies for this package”.